Meet The Real Mary Ingalls – And See How She Differed From The Character On The Little House TV Series

 - In the show, Mary and Adam move to New York after Adam regains his sight and becomes a lawyer.
 The real Mary never lived in New York, and spent the last years of her life in South Dakota.

-While the real Mary Ingalls’ life was quite different than that of her TV counterpart’s, her life was remarkable nonetheless.
+While the real Mary Ingalls’ life differed from that of her TV counterpart’s, her life was remarkable nonetheless.
 She overcame an incredible physical challenge, earned her education, and served as a companion to her parents in the later years of their lives.

 Mary died just four years before Laura published her first Little House book, Little House in the Big Woods.
 She died never knowing she’d one day become known as one of the most famous big sisters of all time.